NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 $$
 \int \omega(r) = 1
 $$
 One thing I realised is that the Smoothing Kernels shown in the paper (and most other SPH text's) assume 3D Space, but the smoothing Kernel function and its derivatives would be different in 2D Space, when I get time I want to derive these by hand.
 I believe the 2D Kernels were officially derived first in the paper [SPH Based Shallow Water Simulation.
-Solenthaler, et al. 2011]
+Solenthaler, et al. 2011].

+However I have seen some code online where 3D Kernels are used in a 2D Setting and it seems to work, so maybe I will try and use them at some point for comparison.

 ##### Poly6 Kernel :